thanhit95/basic_ml_learning/README.md

-# MY BASIC MACHINE LEARNING
+# BASIC MACHINE LEARNING SELF PRACTICE

 ## NUMPY
 Some stuffs with numpy.